dfkaye/dfkaye-blog/content/about/_index.md

 You can also email me at dfkaye@yahoo.com.

-## Code, Demos
+## Code!
+Demos!

 You can get a flavor for how I think by perusing my [gists](https://gist.github.com/dfkaye) which tend to dwell on smaller code experiments.

-You can also see some working demos I've started making at [code pen](https://codepen.io/dfkaye/pens/).
+I have several running test suites and [demos](/demos) on this site.

+You can visit other working demos I have on [code pen](https://codepen.io/dfkaye/pens/).
 I intend to pull many of those in to this site, given world enough and time.